dubersfeld/sharewood-reloaded/README.md

 ![alt text](images/authenticationPage.png "Authentication page")
 ![alt text](images/approvalPage.png "Approval page")

+Note: it takes some time for the routes to be taken into account.
+With default settings it takes about 2 minutes.
+If you connect to the resource server or to the authorization server too early you will only see an error message.

 The most tricky part of this project was to force the correct redirection after a successful login to authentication-server.
 This is achieved by subclassing the beans AuthenticationSuccessHandler and ExceptionTranslationFilter in authentication-server.

+Another point of interest is that the resource server connects to two different databases.
+This is achieved by creating a separate configuration file for each database.